 The term ‘trademark’ is used to mean a visual symbol, which indicates the source of product or services.
 It entails signature, name, label, logo, slogan, combination of colours, numerals, or any of these elements, used to distinguish the product or service from other similar goods or services.

 In short, a trademark is a distinctive sign, which recognises certain goods or services, produced under a specific brand name.
-It is used to provide protection to the mark owner, by granting exclusive right for using it or to authorise another party to use it for adequate consideration.
+It is used to provide protection to the mark owner, by granting an exclusive right for using it or to authorise another party to use it for adequate consideration.